RomanIncognito/vnote/CCNA/1-22_EXAM/DHCP.md

 # DHCP
+DHCP uses UDP port 67 and 68.
+NOT TCP.
+67 - open on server, 68 - open on

 DHCP uses the following four messages between the client and server.
 (Also, as a way to help remember the messages, note that the first letters spell DORA):
 Discover: Sent by the DHCP client to find a willing DHCP server